lockedatapublished/itsalocke/content/learnr/Week03_OperatorsandObjects.md

 -----------------------

 Well done everyone - You're half way through the basics course!
 Make yourself a brew and have a biscuit for every R Blogs you read that interest you and is relevant to your intended eventual use of R.

+And as usual, here's a video walk through of everything we've covered today for you to refer back to!

+{{< youtube RI3dD7QegfE >}}